 In the 2020 General Election, Kentuckians voted to add an amendment to the Constitution of Kentucky called Marsy's Law.
 This decision made Senate Bill 15 and Senate Bill 80 law.
-The rights afforded to crime victims by Marsy's law work in conjunction with KRS 421.500 - 421.575.
+Senate Bill 15's amendments are reflected in Section 26A of the Constitution of Kentucky and Senate Bill 80 works in conjunction with KRS 421.500 - 421.575.
 Under Marsy's Law, crime victims have the constitutional right to:

 - Timely notice of all proceedings.

 - Be heard in any proceeding involving release, plea, sentencing, or consideration of pardon, commutation, granting of reprieve, or other matter involving the right of a victim.

 - Be present at all proceedings, other than Grand Jury proceedings.

 - Proceedings free from unreasonable delay.